Neutrino mass constraints beyond linear order: cosmology dependence and systematic biases: Methodology

-$\rho_{m,0}$ is the comoving matter density, $z_{\star}$ is the redshift of last scattering, and $d_{A}(z,z_{\star})$ represents the comoving angular diameter distance between the two redshifts. $P_{mm}^{NLO}$ is the NLO matter power spectrum (here including the mass contributed by neutrinos), calculated using a publicly available code\footnote{https://wwwmpa.mpa-garching.mpg.de/\~{}komatsu/crl/list-of-routines.html} \cite{jeong_perturbation_2006}, which also uses the integration method in Equation \ref{eq_jain_bert}.
+$\rho_{m,0}$ is the comoving matter density, $z_{\star}$ is the redshift of last scattering, and $d_{A}(z,z_{\star})$ represents the comoving angular diameter distance between the two redshifts. $P_{mm}^{NLO}$ is the NLO matter power spectrum (here including the mass contributed by neutrinos)\.
+It is calculated as $P_{mm}^{NLO} = P_L(k) + P_{22}(k) + 2 P_{13}(k) - 2 C_s^2 k^2 P_L(k)$, with $P_{22}(k)$ and $P_{13}(k)$ being calculated using a publicly available code\footnote{https://wwwmpa.mpa-garching.mpg.de/\~{}komatsu/crl/list-of-routines.html} \cite{jeong_perturbation_2006}.
+Once again, we make the assumption that the effect of massive neutrinos is sufficiently well accounted for by including only the contribution of neutrino perturbations to the linear power spectrum.
 Calculating the matter power spectrum at the large number of redshifts required by Equation \ref{eq_cl_kk} would be very time-consuming, but it is also improper to scale between different redshifts using the growth factor $D(z)$ because of the redshift-dependent shape of the power spectrum when massive neutrinos are included.
 To account for this, we calculate the NLO matter power spectra independently for $0<z<3$, but scale backwards using the growth factor beyond $z=3$, where the suppression due to free-streaming is less substantial.

 Finally, we can also consider the cross-correlation between galaxy clustering and CMB lensing as a probe.
 The galaxy-CMB lensing power spectrum is calculated (also using the Limber approximation) as

 The NLO galaxy-matter cross-power spectrum required in Equation \ref{eq_cl_gk} can be derived straightforwardly from the NLO galaxy power spectrum presented in \cite{desjacques_galaxy_2019}.
 As we use the Limber approximation, we perform the calculation for $\mu=0$ only.
 The components can be calculated as follows: